How to Get Cast on ‘Saturday Night Live’

 Trust yourself.
 “The hardest thing with auditions is trusting that you know it,” Heidi Gardner told us.
 “I remember the days leading up to it, I was like, ‘How many times is enough?’
 I even do that to myself now.
 When do I just trust I know this thing?
 But you know how to be this person.
 You just start trusting yourself more.
 You’re a professional; you can get through anything.”

 Be persistent.
 “I was trying to get to ‘SNL’ as soon as I left Nickelodeon back in 2000,” Thompson said.
 “I kept sending tapes but getting rejected.
-A couple years later, Tracy Morgan left the show, so I think they were getting serious about hiring new African Americans, and I got a chance to finally audition in New York.
+A couple of years later, Tracy Morgan left the show, so I think they were getting serious about hiring new African Americans, and I got a chance to finally audition in New York.
 I had never done standup before, but I did an impression of Al Sharpton and Arnold Schwarzenegger talking on the phone.
 It wasn’t very good, but I was having fun, and I think they could see that.
 I ended up getting the job in 2003.
 Now I’m the oldest current cast member!”

 Looking to put your comedy skills to good use?
 Check out these auditions!